 |Lake St. Clair, MI|

 After having faithfully served aboard Grosse Pointe Lightship for sixteen years, Joseph Desjardins was dismissed in 1909 for enjoying a Christmas Eve libation while technically being on duty, even though the lightship was docked and its light was not in operation.
 An inspector just happened to stop by and reported the infraction.
 A few years before this incident, Desjardins, known as “Little Joe” due to his short stature and square build, saw a yacht overturn in Lake St. Clair, spilling two men and four women into the water.
-Little Joe immediately set off in a rowboat in high seas.
+Little Joe immediately set off in a rowboat braving high seas.
 As his small boat would only hold the four women, Joe told the two men to hold onto the gunwale and kick as he rowed back to the lightship.
 The six people that Joe saved from certain death wrote to Congressman Denby, requesting his help in having Joe reinstated.

 The newest light station upon the Great Lakes is the lake St. Clair Light Station …which completed its first season of operation with the beginning of the present winter, replacing the radio controlled lightship.
 This lighthouse is of interest because it is one of the series of new offshore lighthouses on the lakes, and because of the new trend in the development of automatic signaling equipment which it typifies.
 Like Detour Reef Lighthouse, the first of these offshore, deep-water lighthouses, Lake St. Clair Lighthouse has been constructed close enough to the actual track of vessels to be used as a leading light for both up and down-bound traffic.
 It is also an interesting step in the marking of this part of the channel through Lake St. Clair.
 Many years ago a privately maintained lightship marked the channel.
 In 1887, the Federal Government took over the task, and converted a scow into a lightship for the purpose.
 Lightship, No. 75, well known on this station, was placed on the lake in August, 1902, where it remained for about 35 years.
 Originally the ship was fitted only with reflector lights with oil as the illuminant.

-In 1954, the lighthouse’s fog signal was changed from a diaphragm to a bell.
+In 1954, the lighthouse’s fog signal was changed from a diaphragm horn to a bell.
 A remote weather station operated on St. Clair Lighthouse for several years, but it was disestablished on May 16, 2011.

 Located near the middle of Lake St. Clair, roughly seven miles from St. Clair Shores.
 The lighthouse is owned by the Coast Guard.
 Tower closed.